duncanmcclean/post-release-comments/README.md

 ## Usage

 This action assumes you keep a `CHANGELOG.md` and you have some way of getting the latest release from that changelog.
-I often use the [`statamic/changelog-action`](https://github.com/statamic/changelog-action) for this.
+I often use [`statamic/changelog-action`](https://github.com/statamic/changelog-action) for this.

 Anyways, this is how you'd implement this in an Actions workflow: